2006 Islamic Courts Union offensive: August 2006

-Invasion of Jubaland, taking of Kismayo
+Advance into Jubaland and taking of Kismayo

-On September 24, 2006, in order to prevent the deployment of thousands of AU troops in the country, the Courts invaded Jubaland and seized Kismayo, after Barre Hirale's Juba Valley Alliance withdrew from the town in the face of overwhelming opposition and the mutiny of several JVA factions to the ICU.
+By September, at least 7,000 Ethiopian troops were in Somalia and had begun arming warlords defeated by the ICU.
+On September 24, 2006, in order to prevent the deployment of thousands of AU troops in the country, the Courts advanced Jubaland and seized Kismayo, after Barre Hirale's Juba Valley Alliance withdrew from the town in the face of overwhelming opposition and the mutiny of several JVA factions to the ICU.
+Journalists reported thousands had gathered to welcome the entry of the Courts and that Kismayo had fallen to the ICU without a shot fired.
+Ahmed Madobe was appoint ICU governor of Kismayo soon after.

-Relations with the Transitional Government collapsed.
-Ethiopia deployed hundreds of troops in Baidoa, and those numbers would continue to increase into thousands.
-The capture of Kismayo soured relations with both Somaliland and Puntland, as Jubaland was recognized as a political entity in many Somali circles, as opposed to the warlords who were universally viewed as being illegitimate.

 The Juba Valley Alliance vowed to retake Kismayo, and regrouped their forces in Bu'ale.

 Later, on September 29, the ICU declared their intention to unify and centralize their military forces under a single command.

 On September 30, 2006, minor skirmishes in the north with Ethiopian troops near the border aggravate the situation further.

 An attempt was made by the ICU and JVA forces to agree to a ceasefire, but Ethiopian reinforcements emboldened JVA forces sufficiently to continue the fighting.
 Despite this, the JVA loses Afmadow to the ICU on October 5.

-Anti-ICU protests in Kismayo led to several deaths and a curfew being imposed on the city.
-These protests were sparked by the decision by local ICU authorities to ban Khat use in Kismayo.
+Anti-ICU protests in Kismayo sparked by a ban on the drug Khat by the organization resulted in the outbreak of violence and the imposition of a curfew.

 In October 10 the local Islamic Sharia court react to an Ethiopian cross-border expedition as a precursor to the Ethiopian invasion the ICU had been fearing for months, and calls for emergency reinforcements from Mogadishu and Jihad against Ethiopia are made.

 Ethiopian forces had been massed over the other side of the border from Beledweyne since mid July, and the tension was palpable.
-Within weeks, thousands of soldiers would be staring over the border at each other and fingering their triggers.

 The ICU captures Bu'alle and Badhadhe from the JVA on October 15, pushing the JVA out of Lower Juba entirely.
 Barre Hirale attempted a final push to recapture Kismayo and Bu'alle through mid October, mustering all of his forces for a final battle near Kismayo where his forces were defeated, along with a simultaneous attempt to capture Bu'alle.
 Several of the Marehan subclans had opened their own negotiations with the ICU, and his position was weakening by the day.

 The JVA regrouped their remaining forces in Sakow, though the alliance itself was unravelling.